 We were also stunned to learn that this facility earned a decent long-term care grade this year.
 We gave it a C in that category.
 Our long-term care grades are based on the facility's volume of nursing services.
 This means a vast spectrum of personal care services, ranging from assistance with activities of daily living to routine medical services.
 On top of assessing the volume of care provided by nurses and other staff, we also looked at the number of residents vaccinated against pneumonia.
 This facility administered the vaccine to 99.07407 percent of its residents, which is more than most nursing homes.
 Finally, this facility was also able to limit hospitalizations.
 It had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low number.

 Does this page answer your questions about Health Care?

 Short-term Care Quality

-The final area we scored is nursing.
-It received a lowly F in this category, which is a bottom of the barrel grade.
-When calculating our nursing scores, we weigh both staffing levels and the skill levels of the nurses.
-This nursing home provided just 0.1 hours of nursing care per patient each day.
+The next area we graded was nursing.
+Unfortunately, we gave it a lowly F in this category, which is a bottom of the barrel grade.
+There are quite a few data points within this category.
+Most of these criteria relate to staffing levels.
+This facility provided just 0 hours of nursing care per resident per day.
 This is a very low total compared to most nursing homes.
-Finally, we also assessed some nursing quality-based metrics in determining our nursing ratings.
-This facility fared well in the area of avoiding major falls and pressure ulcers.
-Many consider these statistics to be reliable measures of the quality of nursing care.
+Lastly, we also looked at some nursing quality-based metrics in calculating our nursing ratings.
+This facility fared well in the area of minimizing its residents' pressure ulcers and major falls.
+We consider these areas to be good indicators of the quality of nursing care.

 Rating Over Time